vtog/labGuides/source/ocp/local-mirror-registry.rst

    .. note:: Everytime you successfully run "oc mirror" a "results" dir is
       created.

+   .. important:: These results are not cumulative.
+They do NOT include the
+      previously succsessful result.
+Its VERY important to manaully combine this information by diffing the old and new file.
+Without doing this the running cluster will be missing references which are required to install and maintain operators and images.

    .. code-block:: bash

       oc apply -f ./oc-mirror-workspace/results-xxxxxxxxxx/